plunify/InTime-Quartus/scripts/intime/README.md

 ## Contents

 [simple/intimeflow.tcl](simple/intimeflow.tcl) is a sample script showing how to run InTime using Tcl instead of the GUI.
-Typically this script can be executed via a cli interface or via the Vivado Tcl Console.
+Typically this script can be executed via a cli interface.

 ```Tcl
 # Sample script for InTime Optimization.
 Works Windows & Linux